igorpk10/lifecycleApp/README.md

 # lifecycleApp

-A simple sample maded for understand how to use the lifecicle model proposed by Google.
+A simple sample maded for understand how to use the lifecycle model proposed by Google.

 For more informations, consult the documentation.
 <br>https://developer.android.com/topic/libraries/architecture/viewmodel